we're making News

 Read more: nehomemag.com

-a Blade of Grass client, and designer Heather Lashbrook Jones are featured in this month’s Wellesley Weston Magazine.
+a Blade of Grass designer Heather Lashbrook Jones and a Wellesley property are featured in this month’s Wellesley Weston Magazine.
 The topic – the Hills Garden Club of Wellesley Garden Tour.
 Heather discusses her strategy for a identifying the right design perspective and notes the need to understand how the owners plan to engage with their property.
 Read more about the tour and be sure to attend – there’s so much to see and enjoy.

 Read more: wellesleywestonmagazine.com